SamuelMathewCSULB/MacroRecipe/README.md

 ## Getting Started

-Follow these steps to set up and run the RecipeAI application on your local machine.
+Follow these steps to set up and run the macrocooking application on your local machine.

 ### Prerequisites